Skip to main content

 In the main bus terminal, the company Duc Phuc will try to charge you 120,000 VND.
 We were asking around for more prices at other ticket desks when a tout approached us offering us tickets for 100,000 VND with a bus company called Kalong.

 It seems we jumped on the tail end of a sleeper bus coming from somewhere.
-Point being, ask around and don’t pay more than 100,000 VND.
+The point is, ask around and don’t pay more than 100,000 VND.

 Hai Phong to Cat Ba Island: